Key Takeaways

 Point-to-point indexed annuities are also the least expensive design for insurers to hedge against.
 The insurer may pass on this lower hedging cost to the annuity owner through more generous crediting provisions, like a higher participation rate.

-However, the less risk an indexed annuity presents to its insurer, the more risk it gives to the annuity owner.
+However, the less risk a fixed index annuity presents to its insurer, the more risk it gives to the annuity owner.
 In the point-to-point design, the owner bears the risk that a significant drop in the final weeks or months of the contract can wipe out all the previous years’ gains.

 The other major disadvantage of a point-to-point contract is its limited liquidity.
 If you withdraw funds from the annuity before the end of its term, those withdrawals won’t receive any gains because interest is only credited on the last day of the term.